MariaChzhen2005/PROF/README.md

 ### Citation

-If you use COHORT, please cite us as follows:
+If you use PROF, please cite us as follows:

 ```
+Bingqing Chen, Priya L. Donti, Kyri Baker, J. Zico Kolter, and Mario Bergés.
+2021.
+Enforcing Policy Feasibility Constraints through Differentiable Projection for Energy Optimization.
+In Proceedings of the Twelfth ACM International Conference on Future Energy Systems (e-Energy '21).
+Association for Computing Machinery, New York, NY, USA, 199–210.
+DOI:https://doi.org/10.1145/3447555.3464874
 ```